andrewbaisden/blog-posts/notes/Useful courses for becoming a MERN stack developer.md

-# Useful courses for becoming a MERN stack developer

 I am a huge fan of Udemy when it comes to learning.
 They have programming courses for almost anything.
 I have put together a selection of the courses I have used as well as a few from the popular developer Wes Bos who has his own platform and is not on Udemy.
 These courses cover Javascript, React, Redux, MERN, TDD/BDD and much more!
 Even Data Structures and Algorithms is covered so you can get yourself ready for interviews too!

 **TDD/BDD**